Old-Timers' Day: Notable moments

 In 1965, Joe DiMaggio hit a grand slam into the left field stands.

-In 1975, the Yankees held Old Timers' Day at Shea Stadium and prior to the game it was announced that Billy Martin had been hired as Yankees' manager for the first time.
+In 1975, while Yankee Stadium was being renovated, the Yankees held Old Timers' Day at Shea Stadium and prior to the game it was announced that Billy Martin had been hired as Yankees' manager for the first time.
 In 1978, Martin was re-hired on Old Timers' Day.

 In 1998, the Yankees celebrated the 20th anniversary of the 1977, 1978 and 1981 World Series that they played against the Los Angeles Dodgers, and invited some members of those Dodger teams.
 The game was won on a home run by Willie Randolph against Tommy John, who played in all three of those World Series, for the Dodgers in 1977 and 1978 and for the Yankees in 1981, on the losing side each time.

 In 2004, Luis Sojo hit the game-winning home run off of Ron Guidry.

 In 2010, the Yankees celebrated the 60th anniversary of the 1950 World Series championship team.
 They invited Hank Workman, Whitey Ford, Jerry Coleman, Don Johnson, Duane Pillette, and Charlie Silvera to represent the team.
 However, Yogi Berra missed the day due to a fall.

 In 2011, Tino Martinez hit a two-run home run off of former teammate David Cone.

 In 2016, Hideki Matsui hit a home run off of Cone into the upper deck.

 In 2019, Mariano Rivera pitched, played center field (catching a fly ball hit by Sojo), and batted (hitting an inside-the-park home run).

 In 2022, the Yankees held an Old-Timers' Day without an exhibition game, due to injuries to several players.
 No event had been held the prior two seasons, due to the COVID-19 pandemic.
 Attendees included Ron Guidry, Tino Martinez, Willie Randolph, and Bernie Williams.
-The team stated they hope to stage an exhibition game during 2023.
+In 2023, without a game for the second consecutive year, the team hosted a "question-and-answer" session with the 1998 team in honor of that team's 25th anniversary, hosted by radio broadcaster Suzyn Waldman.
+In 2024, there was again no game played; the event honored the 15th anniversary of the 2009 World Series championship.

+In 2025, the Yankees held their 77th Old-Timers' Day, and the first with a game since 2019.
+During the exhibition, Mariano Rivera suffered a Achilles tendon rupture.

 Legacy

-Some players who have been considered 'staples' at Old Timers' Day include Bobby Brown, who served as president of the American League for a decade, and Hall of Famers Yogi Berra, Whitey Ford, and Reggie Jackson.
+Some players who have been considered "staples" at Old Timers' Day include Bobby Brown, who served as president of the American League for a decade, and Hall of Famers Yogi Berra, Whitey Ford, and Reggie Jackson.

-Joe DiMaggio returned in 1952 for his first time, and returned every year until his death with the exception of 1988, a span of 46 years, the second-longest tenure of any Yankee old timer.
-Hector Lopez, who appeared at every Old Timers' Day from 1966 to 2019, surpassed DiMaggio in 2013 with his 47th appearance and holds the Yankee record of 53 appearances.
+Joe DiMaggio returned in 1952 for his first Old-Timers' Day and returned annually (with the exception of 1988, due to surgery) until his death prior to the 1999 season.
+The span of 46 years remains the second-longest tenure of any Yankee old-timer.
+Hector Lopez, who appeared at every Old Timers' Day from 1966 to 2019, surpassed DiMaggio in 2013 with his 47th appearance.
+Lopez, who died in 2022, holds the Yankee record of 53 appearances.